nrkn/chonkpix/README.md

   - very simple 'how to do things' while it is in flux
 - examples
   - just fun or to demo features at first
-- write rest of todo list - ref chat
+- write rest of todo list

 ## ideas/maybe todo

-- write ideas list - ref chat
+- write ideas list

 ## todo when stable